writethedocs/www/docs/conf/portland/2020/sponsors/online-prospectus.rst

 Additionally, for **{{sponsorship.publisher.price}}** we will offer exclusive sponsorship of our Opportunity Grant program.
-Please talk to us about this soon, as this option is removed once we have secured any sponsors for this benefit.
+Please talk to us about this soon, as this option is removed once we have secured the required funding for this benefit.

 Benefits
 ~~~~~~~~